facebookresearch/fastText/README.md

 $ ./fasttext test model.bin test.txt
 ```

-If you want to obtain the most likely label for a piece of text, please use:
+In order to obtain the most likely label for a piece of text, use:

 ```
 $ ./fasttext predict model.bin test.txt
 ```

-where test.txt contains a piece of text to classify per line.
+where `test.txt` contains a piece of text to classify per line.
-Doing so will output to standard output the most likely label per line.
+Doing so will output to the standard output the most likely label per line.
-Please check `classification.sh` for an example use case.
+See `classification.sh` for an example use case.
-In order to reproduce results from the paper [2] please run `classification-results.sh`, this will download all the datasets and reproduce the results from Table 1.
+In order to reproduce results from the paper [2], run `classification-results.sh`, this will download all the datasets and reproduce the results from Table 1.

 ## Full documentation